pillarjs/send/Readme.md

   - `headers` the headers are about to be set on a file `(res, path, stat)`
   - `stream` file streaming has started `(stream)`
   - `end` streaming has completed
+  - `lastchunk` last chunk of file has sent

 ## Error-handling